 To assess the suitability of the fabricated layers for quantum-technological applications, the PL intensity of single layers that were grown in the different positions was measured.
-We chose the same growth conditions as before, but reduced the N/C-fraction in the gas phase to 10,400~ppm, to reduce the nitrogen concentration in the thin films.
+The same growth conditions as before were used, but the N/C-fraction in the gas phase was reduced to 10,400~ppm, to reduce the nitrogen concentration in the thin films facilitating the measurement of quantum properties by decreasing bath-related decoherence.
 The positions with respect to the baseplate were 0.1~mm (S3), 3~mm (S4), and 20~mm (S5).
-From previous processes in the reference position, we estimate the P1 center concentration in sample S3 to 2~ppm.
+Based on previous processes in the reference position, we estimate the P1 center concentration in sample S3 to be 2~ppm.

 We then performed PL measurements, using a Renishaw InVia confocal microscope, as described in the Supplementary Material.
 We acquired depth slices within a 20~µm x 20~µm section of the sample, as shown in Fig. \ref{fig_PL} a) to c).
-The stepsize in x- and z-direction was 1~µm and 0.5~µm, respectively.
-To compensate for fluctuations of the laser power or optical losses, the signal acquired at the zero phonon line of the NV\textsuperscript{-} center (637~nm) was normalized with respect to the Raman peak at 573~nm.
+The step size in the x- and z-directions was 1~µm and 0.5~µm, respectively.
+To compensate for fluctuations in laser power or optical losses, the signal acquired at the zero phonon line of the NV\textsuperscript{-} center (637~nm) was normalized with respect to the Raman peak at 573~nm.

-The sample that was grown 0.1 mm below the reference position shows strong PL intensity with a clearly visible zero phonon line of the NV center.
+The sample grown 0.1 mm below the reference position exhibits strong PL intensity and a clearly visible zero phonon line of the NV center.
 Additionally, SiV\textsuperscript{-} emission, with a zero phonon line at 737 nm~\cite{toth2015zero} was observed.
-Silicon is often incorporated during CVD diamond growth and could be introduced to the reactor via plasma-etching of the glass bell jar~\cite{yang2024formation}.
-We assume that the high Si-incorporation arises from surface damage caused by etching processes during plasma changes, especially when the sample is close to the reference position.
+Silicon is often incorporated during CVD diamond growth and could be introduced to the reactor via plasma etching of the glass bell jar~\cite{yang2024formation}.
+We assume that the high silicon incorporation arises from surface damage caused by etching processes during plasma changes, particularly when the sample is in close proximity to the reference position.
 These etching processes could lead to the formation of facets with enhanced defect incorporation~\cite{ashfold2020nitrogen}.